-(i) Ensure COPs and telemetered HSLs are updated and reflect all Resource delays and limitations; and
+(i) Ensure COPs and telemetered HSLs are updated and reflect all Resource delays and limitations;

-(ii) Suspend any ongoing ERCOT required Resource performing testing.
+(ii) Suspend any ongoing ERCOT required Resource performing testing; and

+(iii) Ensure that each of its ESRs suspends charging until the EEA is recalled, except under the following circumstances:

+(A) The ESR has a current SCED Base Point Instruction, Load Frequency Control Dispatch Instruction, or manual Dispatch Instruction to charge the ESR;

+(B) The ESR is actively providing Primary Frequency Response; or

+(C) The ESR is co-located behind a Point of Interconnection (POI) with onsite generation that is incapable of exporting additional power to the ERCOT System, in which case the ESR may continue to charge as long as maximum output to the ERCOT System is maintained.

 (2) ERCOT may declare an EEA Level 2 when the clock-minute average system frequency falls below 59.91 Hz for 15 consecutive minutes.
 ERCOT will declare an EEA Level 2 when PRC falls below 1,750 MW and is not projected to be recovered above 1,750 MW within 30 minutes without the use of the following actions that are prescribed for EEA Level 2: